How to Start a SaaS Company

 • Whose experience do you want to improve?

-• Which problems do they face, alternatively, what is the business opportunity?
+• Which issues do they face, and what is the business opportunity?

 • Who bears the maximum impact of the business problem?
 Alternatively, who will benefit the most if you address the business opportunity?